-Air gapping is a security measure that involves removing a computer or network with from any externally connected network physically and ensuring there is no wireless connection.
+Air gapping is a security measure that involves removing a computer or network from any externally connected network physically and ensuring there is no wireless connection.

 Conventionally, physical isolation and a lack of external connectivity have been considered adequate to ensure the security of air-gapped systems.
 However, proof-of-concept (POC)attacks have demonstrated acoustical infection enabled by exploiting electromagnetic emanations from sound cards.
 Another POC demonstrated how continuous wave irradiation can be used to reflect and gather information from screens, keyboards and other computer components.